ros-controls/ros2_controllers/mecanum_drive_controller/doc/userdoc.rst

 Parameters
 ,,,,,,,,,,,

-For list of parameters and their meaning YAML file in the ``src`` folder of the controller's package.
+For list of parameters and their meaning, see the YAML file in the ``src`` folder of the controller's package.

-For an exameplary parameterization see the ``test`` folder of the controller's package.
+For an exemplary parameterization see the ``test`` folder of the controller's package.